Naresh-Shekkari/skills-introduction-to-github/docs/testcopy.md

 5. **Regression Testing**
     Verifies that new changes have not adversely affected existing functionality.

+6. **Regression Testing**
+    Verifies that new changes have not adversely affected existing functionality.

 ## Common Testing Tools
 - Selenium
 - JUnit